lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Deyner** _(23-Sep-18 04:58 PM)_

-> hey what’s with Iris she seemed upset when I asked what she was?
+> hey what's with Iris she seemed upset when I asked what she was?

 **RPretribution** _(23-Sep-18 04:58 PM)_

-> I don’t have any money, I can’t buy one.
+> I don't have any money, I can't buy one.

 **PlasmaPerson** _(23-Sep-18 04:58 PM)_